 Your financial assets include the cash in your checking and savings accounts, certificates of deposit, life insurance cash value, retirement accounts, the value of your home and real estate investments, stocks, bonds, mutual funds, treasury bills, silver and gold bullion, and even personal property such as cars, jewelry, art, and collectibles.
 Basically, anything of value that could be converted to cash.
 You can also include the money owed to you by other people (but only if you think they are going to pay you back).
 In the calculator, this would be the "Notes and Accounts Receivable" category.

 Some people prefer to not list their home or personal property because they wouldn't want to sell it.
 But, one of the reasons for listing your home or automobile is that these assets can be used as collateral when applying for loans, or if you really had to sell them, you could.
-I include my home in my net worth calculation because I also include the mortgage in the liabilities.
+I include my home in the calculation because I also include the mortgage in the liabilities.

 You can also include your future retirement income from pensions and social security as assets.
 As recommended by Eric Tyson in Personal Finance for Dummies, this can be done by multiplying your expected monthly retirement income by the number of months you expect to receive that income.
 You could enter the value as a formula, such as =income*240, where 240 is the number of months and income is the monthly income.